Conveuropean logo

 Cabo da roca Portugal

-A couple of years ago I visited Portugal and I had a great time on that country, visiting Porto, Lisbon, Sintra and Cabo da Roca, the most western spot of Portugal and also the most western part of the European Continent.
-I think this fact is really cool because you can not go any further :).
-I would to came back to the country: Beautiful landscapes, great weather, nice people and amazing food!.
+A couple of years ago I visited Portugal and I had a great time in that country, visiting Porto, Lisbon, Sintra, and Cabo da Roca, the westernmost spot of Portugal and also the westernmost part of the European Continent.
+I think this fact is really cool because you cannot go any further :).
+I would love to come back to the country: beautiful landscapes, great weather, nice people, and amazing food!.

 Enjoying a Porto in Porto